A practical guide to Zendesk integrations with GPT-5-Pro

 Cons:

-A disconnected experience: You might end up needing several different apps to do everything you want.
-This can create a clunky workflow for your agents who have to jump between different tools.
+- Modular experience: You might end up using several different apps for different tasks, which can create a layered workflow for your agents.

-A better way: The unified platform approach with eesel AI
+A complementary unified platform approach with eesel AI

 eesel AI is a platform built to plug directly into tools you already use, like Zendesk, and pull all your company knowledge together.
-It provides reliable and safe AI automation that solves the biggest problems with the other approaches.
+It provides reliable AI automation that complements Zendesk's strengths.

 Go live in minutes

-You can forget about long sales demos and complicated setup projects. eesel AI is genuinely self-serve.
+eesel AI is designed to be self-serve.
 You can connect your Zendesk account, link up your knowledge sources, and have a working AI assistant in just a few clicks.
-While getting native AI running can take weeks or even months, you can start getting value from eesel AI almost right away.
+It is built to provide value quickly alongside your existing setup.

 Instantly unify your knowledge

-Even better, it connects to all the places you store knowledge outside of your help desk.
-Whether your team's documentation is in Confluence, Google Docs, or Notion, eesel AI pulls it all together into one single source of truth for your AI agent.
+It also connects to the various places you store knowledge outside of your help desk.
+Whether your team's documentation is in Confluence, Google Docs, or Notion, eesel AI brings it together to support your Zendesk workflow.

 Test with confidence and stay in control

-Rolling out AI shouldn't feel like a roll of the dice. eesel AI comes with a powerful simulation mode that lets you test your setup on thousands of your past tickets.
-You can see exactly how the AI would have answered and get solid predictions on your resolution rates before it ever touches a live customer ticket.
+eesel AI includes a simulation mode that lets you test your setup on historical tickets.
+This allows you to see how the AI responds and predict performance before it ever touches a live customer ticket.

 You also get to decide exactly how the AI behaves.
-You can choose which types of tickets the AI should handle and set up custom actions for it to take, like looking up an order in Shopify or escalating a ticket to a senior agent.
+You can choose which types of tickets the AI should handle and set up custom actions for it to take, like looking up orders or escalating a ticket to a senior agent when needed.

 Clear and predictable pricing